RaynerG/nvidia-nano/README.md

 ```
 This should build version 4.1.0 of OpenCV, with CUDA optimisations.
 Will take quite some time, and requires some user installation confirmation to finalise.

+Another resource that may prove useful can be found at this link: https://qengineering.eu/install-opencv-4.5-on-jetson-nano.html

 # Install PyTorch and torchvision

 TODO for installation of YOLO